 Video Specialist

-With a wildly creative bent and a fanatical love for baseball, Austin is largely responsible for everything that moves fast and furious through the Pro Tool Reviews Youtube channel.
-He loves being behind the camera lens and the team at PTR loves how good he makes them look in front of it!
+With over a decade of experience and a wildly creative bent, Austin is largely responsible for everything that moves fast and furious through the Pro Tool Reviews Youtube channel.
+His love for being behind the camera lens is only exceeded by his fanatical love for baseball.

 Related articles